spaceprofessor/lecture-rfm/README.md

-# Course Raumflugmechanik (Spaceflight Dynamics)
+# Course Raumflugmechanik (Spaceflight Mechanics)
-This repository contains some useful files for the students of the bachelor course "Raumflugmechanik" (Spaceflight Dynamics) at FH Aachen University of Applied Sciences.
+This repository contains some useful files for the students of the bachelor course "Raumflugmechanik" (Spaceflight Mechanics) at FH Aachen University of Applied Sciences.